It’s potato planting time! If you’d like learn how to grow potatoes in bags, this guide covers everything you need to know.

 - ‘maincrop’ varieties produce potatoes that are best suited to baking, mashing and roasting.
-They take the longest amount of time to grow, and will be ready for harvesting from late July to September.
+They take the longest amount of time to grow, and are ready for harvesting from late July to September.

 It’s really up to you which variety you choose; just decide when you’d ideally like to harvest your potatoes.
-Once you know this, check out the growing times on the bag to help you work out which variety to go for.
+Once you know this, you can work out which variety is the best option.
+You can also check the growing times on the bag.

 Once you’ve decided which type of potato you’d like to grow, you’re ready to buy your seed potatoes.